 The cost of installing a warm air heating system in the UK can vary depending on a number of factors, including the type of system you choose, the size of your home or building, and the complexity of the installation.
 Here is a rough guide to the cost of installing some of the most common types of warm air heating systems in the UK:

-1. Forced Air Systems
+1 – Forced Air Systems Costs

 The cost of installing a forced air heating system in the UK can range from £2,500 to £5,000 or more, depending on the size of your home or building and the complexity of the installation.
 This cost typically includes the installation of the furnace, ductwork, and other necessary components.

-1. Heat Pumps
+2 – Heat Pumps Costs

 The cost of installing a heat pump in the UK can range from £6,000 to £12,000 or more, depending on the size of your home or building and the complexity of the installation.
-This cost typically includes the installation of the heat pump, ductwork or other necessary components.
+This cost typically includes the installation of the heat pump, duct work or other necessary components.

-1. Radiant Heating Systems
+3 – Radiant Heating Systems Costs

 The cost of installing a radiant heating system in the UK can range from £6,000 to £12,000 or more, depending on the size of your home or building and the complexity of the installation.
 This cost typically includes the installation of the heating source, whether it be hot water or electric coils, and the necessary components to distribute the heat, such as pipes or wiring.

-1. Gravity Furnaces
+4 – Gravity Furnaces Costs

 The cost of installing a gravity furnace in the UK can range from £2,500 to £4,000 or more, depending on the size of your home or building and the complexity of the installation.
-This cost typically includes the installation of the furnace and the necessary ductwork.
+This cost typically includes the installation of the furnace and the necessary duct work.

 It’s worth noting that these costs are just estimates, and the actual cost of installing a warm air heating system can vary depending on your specific situation.
 Additionally, ongoing maintenance and repairs should also be factored into the overall cost of owning a warm air heating system.
 To get a more accurate idea of the cost of installing a warm air heating system in your home or building, it’s best to consult with a qualified HVAC technician who can provide a detailed quote based on your specific needs and requirements.